salahawk/flow-nft-trill/README.md

-# Trillest NFT Collection on Flow
+# NFT Collection on Flow

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: